 The more that people are able to lower their anxiety about a task (with practice, or with positive thinking, for example) the better they'll perform.

 Task complexity describes the level of attention and effort that people have to put into a task in order to complete it successfully.
-People can perform simple activities under quite high levels of pressure, while complex activities are better performed in a calm, low-pressure environment.
+People can perform simple activities under quite high levels of pressure, while complex activities are better carried out in a calm, low-pressure environment.

-The simplest way to use the Inverted-U Model is to be aware of it when you allocate tasks and projects to people on your team, and when you plan your own workload.
+The simplest way to use the Inverted-U Theory is to be aware of it when you allocate tasks and projects to people on your team, and when you plan your own workload.

-From there, balance the influences that contribute to pressure, so that your people can perform at their best.
+From there, balance the factors that contribute to pressure, so that your people can perform at their best.
 Remember, too little pressure can be just as stressful as too much!

-For instance, try to provide team members with tasks and projects of an appropriate level of complexity, and work to build confidence in people who need it.
+Try to provide team members with tasks and projects of an appropriate level of complexity, and work to build confidence in the people who need it.

-Also, manage negativity in your team, and train your people so that they have the skills they need to do a good job.
-(Our article on Training Needs Assessment will help you do this.)
+Also, manage any negativity in your team, and train your people so that they have the skills they need to do the jobs they're given.
+Our article on Training Needs Assessment (TNA) will help you do this.
 Tools like the Four Dimensions of Relational Work can also help you match tasks to people's personalities and interpersonal skills.

-The Inverted-U Model illustrates the relationship between pressure and performance.
-Also known as the Yerkes-Dodson Law, it explains how to find the optimum level of pressure at which people perform at their best.
+The Inverted-U Theory illustrates the relationship between pressure and performance.
+Also known as the Yerkes-Dodson Law, it explains how to find the optimum level of positive pressure at which people perform at their best.
 Too much or too little pressure can lead to decreased performance.

 Various factors affect how much people react to pressure in different situations.
 There are "four influencers" that can affect how much pressure people feel:

 You can use the model by managing these four influencers, and by being aware of how they can positively or negatively influence your people's performance.